peanut-labs/php-sample-api-sdk/README.md

 ```

 $advertiser_id is a unique identifier provided to you by Peanut Labs.

 $security_key is a secret key provided to you by Peanut Labs.

-$host is the base URI of the Sample API.
+$host is the base URI of the Sample API, like 'sample.peanutlabs.com/sample'.

 #### Usage